-As a member of the nightshade family alongside plants such as tomatoes and potatoes, you may be wondering: Can my guinea pig eat an eggplant?
+As a member of the nightshade family alongside plants such as tomatoes and potatoes, you may be wondering can my guinea pig eat an eggplant?
 In short, yes, your guinea pig can eat eggplants.
-But as with anything that you plan on adding to your piggy’s diet, that’s far from the whole story – and you’re going to want to read on to find out why.
+But there are some minor considerations guinea pig owners should know.

 Health Benefits of Eggplant for Guinea Pigs

 In looking for foods to add to your guinea pig’s diet, it’s important to consider not just whether your cavy can eat them, but whether they should.
-In the case of eggplants, you’ll notice from a quick look at nutritionvalue.org’s page for eggplant that they aren’t particularly high in any guinea pig essential nutrient.
+In the case of eggplants, they are very low in vitamin C.

 This puts eggplants in an odd gray zone for guinea pigs.
 Their high fiber content makes it unlikely that they’ll negatively impact your piggy’s digestive system, but a lack of otherwise beneficial nutrients makes them a poor choice for continued health and wellness.